Brussels Town Hall: Maximilian Room

 The Maximilian Room next door is named after a 19th-century double portrait of Maximilian I, Holy Roman Emperor and Mary of Burgundy.
 The space was intended for the administrators of the States of Brabant and was taken over by the College of Mayors and Aldermen.
 The walls are covered with four tapestries from the eight-part series Life of Clovis, after cartons by the French painter Charles Poerson.
 The other four tapestries decorate the next room.
 The Grangé Gallery on the side of the courtyard connects all these rooms.
 It contains 18th-century portraits of monarchs painted around 1718 by Louis Grangé.

 Mayor's cabinet

 The mayor's cabinet is located on the side of the Rue Charles Buls/Karel Bulsstraat.
 The Waiting Room, originally built for the secretariat of the States of Brabant, is decorated with paintings by Jean-Baptiste Van Moer.
-They are incorporated into the oak panelling and show the part of Brussels which was destined for demolition because of the covering of the Senne.
+They are incorporated into the oak panelling and show the part of Brussels that was destined for demolition because of the covering of the Senne.